5v3nn/uzh-esc403-data-science-project-nba/README.md

 1. Home-court advantage: Does home-court advantage exist and how large is it?
 2. Winning vs loosing: Can we identify statistical differences between winning and loosing teams?
+3. Player Impact: How much does a single player contribute to the overall success of their team?
-3. Temporal trends: How has the game evolved over the years?
+4. Temporal trends: How has the game evolved over the years?
 Can we differentiate the data into eras of how the game was played?
-4. Financial influence: Is there a correlation between the teams expenditure on the roster and team success?
+5. Financial influence: Is there a correlation between the teams expenditure on the roster and team success?
 Does the salary cap affect long-term success?
-5. Game outcome prediction: Can box scores predict which team will win?
+6. Game outcome prediction: Can box scores predict which team will win?
 Can we use the temporal trends to predict a winning team?